 Globally, the number of people overweight or obese has reached epidemic proportions fuelling the growing rates of non-communicable diseases including – according to our analysis of global research – 11 cancers.
 Excessive sugar consumption is one factor promoting overweight and obesity.

-To help countries meet the WHO sugar Guideline, we have created a policy brief – Curbing Global Sugar Consumption – to assist governments in reducing the amount of sugar being consumed at a population level.
+To help countries meet the WHO sugar Guideline, we have created a policy brief – Curbing global sugar consumption (PDF) – to assist governments in reducing the amount of sugar being consumed at a population level.
 The brief provides examples of effective, evidence-informed policies that governments can use to reduce the availability and affordability of sugar and sugary products, influence the acceptability of alternatives and raise awareness of the amount of sugar contained in products.
 Examples of policy actions which have had these effects include: